-Tumor embolization shrinks a liver tumor by cutting off its blood supply.
+Tumor embolization treats a tumor by cutting off its blood supply.
+Without blood, the tumor will shrink or at least grow more slowly.

 For both procedures, the doctor uses ultrasound, a CT scan, or other imaging to guide the treatment.